 I invite you to watch the following video, where you’ll discover the process of setting up a chicken wing cross face in WWE wrestling.

 The Crossface Crippler is WWE Chris Benoit’s signature move.
 This is a savage submission that provokes insupportable pain so that it may be banned from World Wrestling Entertainment.

 Is the crippler crossface a savage WWE submission?

-So I often see some practitioners do a good job of forcing their way into positions like the side control, full mount … But then they fail to set the jiu-jitsu cross face correctly.
+So I often see some practitioners do a good job of forcing their way into positions like the side control, and full mount … But then they fail to set the jiu-jitsu cross face correctly.
 Although, the good news is that the BJJ cross-face is intrinsically strong.

 You can mess the cross face up to quite a large degree and still be effective with it.
 Nevertheless, the higher you go in the BJJ sport, the more you will be required to work with the most efficient forms of cross-face possible.

 Speak your mind; Do you use the cross-face technique in jiu-jitsu martial art?
 How strong is it?